Starting your own midwifery practice

-Want to be your own boss and be the final decision maker of policies, community services you will offer, or have money directly going into your pocket from care versus flat salary?
-Being a private business owner has so many benefits with taxes, financial freedom, sole purpose of midwifery care, and so much more.
+Want to be your own boss and be the final decision maker of policies, and community services you will offer, or have money directly going into your pocket from care versus flat salary?
+Being a private business owner has many benefits with taxes, financial freedom, the sole purpose of midwifery care, and so much more.

-Is your passion urinary incontinence?
-Pelvic floor maintenance program can be your forte.
-Get some additional training about billing specifics and equipment you need to run that aspect of women’s health care services.
-Network and learn what are the demands in your area based on what YOU WANT to do, not what you HAVE TO DO!
+A pelvic floor maintenance program can be your forte.
+Get some additional training about billing specifics and the equipment you need to run that aspect of women’s health care services.
+Network and learn what the demands are in your area based on what you want to do, not what you have to do!
 That is the biggest perk of running your own place.
 You can decide what your business will do to serve women and their families best.

 We created the course, Tips for Running a Successful Midwifery Practice, to teach you all you need to know about being a midwife.